rithikrn/foamgci/README.md

-`foamgci` reads OpenFOAM output and produces a complete grid-convergence-index (GCI) report: Roache GCI on every refinement triplet, an autocorrelation-corrected standard error of the mean, a KPSS stationarity check, an analytical cross-check, and a paper-ready LaTeX table.
+`foamgci` reads OpenFOAM output and produces a complete grid-convergence-index (GCI) report: Roache GCI on every refinement triplet, an autocorrelation-corrected standard error of the mean, a KPSS stationarity check, an analytical cross-check, and a LaTeX table.

 ---